Karen people: Buddhism

-Karen Buddhists are the most numerous of the Karens and account for around 65 percent of the total Karen population.
+Karen Buddhists are the most numerous of the Karens and account for around 65 per cent of the total Karen population.
 The Buddhist influence came from the Mon who were dominant in Lower Burma until the middle of the 18th century.
 Buddhist Karen are found mainly in Kayin State, Mon State, Yangon, Bago and Tanintharyi Region.
 There are Buddhist monasteries in most Karen villages, and the monastery is the centre of community life.
 Merit-making activities, such as alms giving, are central to Karen Buddhist life.

 Buddhism was brought to Pwo-speaking Karens in the late-1700s, and the Yedagon Monastery atop Mount Zwegabin became the leading center of Karen language Buddhist literature.
 Many millennial sects were founded throughout the 1800s, led by Karen Buddhist minlaung rebels.
 Two sects, Telakhon (or Telaku) and Leke, were founded in the 1860s.
-The Tekalu sect, founded in Kyaing and considered a Buddhist sect, is a mixture of spirit worship, Karen customs and worship of the future Buddha Metteyya.
-The Leke sect was founded on the western banks of the Thanlwin River, and is no longer associated with Buddhism (as followers do not venerate Buddhist monks).
-Followers believe that the future Buddha will return to Earth if they maintain their moral practices (following the Dhamma and precepts), and they practice vegetarianism, hold Saturday services and construct distinct pagodas.
+The Telaku sect, founded in Kyaing and considered a Buddhist sect, is a mixture of spirit worship, Karen customs and worship of the future Buddha Metteyya.
+The Leke sect was founded on the western banks of the Thanlwin River, and is no longer associated with Buddhism (as followers do not venerate Buddhist monks).Followers believe that the future Buddha will return to Earth if they maintain their moral practices (following the Dharma and precepts), and they practice vegetarianism, hold Saturday services and construct distinct pagodas.
 Several Buddhist socioreligious movements, both orthodox and heterodox, have arisen in the past century.
 Duwae, a type of pagoda worship, with animistic origins, is also practised.

-There are several prominent Karen Buddhist monks, including Thuzana (S'gaw) and Zagara, who was conferred the Agga Maha Saddammajotika title by the Burmese government in 2004.
-The Karen of Thailand have their own religion.
+There are several prominent Karen Buddhist monks, including Thuzana (S'gaw), Taung Galay Sayadaw, and Zagara, who was conferred the Agga Maha Saddammajotika title by the Burmese government in 2004.

+The Karen of Thailand have their own religion, but some have converted to Buddhism through the efforts of missionaries.
+In 1965, the Dhammacharik Buddhist missionary program began to convert Thai hill tribes from traditional religions to Buddhism, in order to foster a Thai national identity among them, and to secure their loyalty to Thailand.
+Its most significant success has been in education, especially by ordaining Karen boys as novice monks and providing them with monastic education, with some eventually attaining college degrees.